Dune: The Battle of Corrin: Plot summary

 Omnius, again at the suggestion of Thurr, sends machines with primitive minds that can evade the scrambler network to attack Salusa Secundus and Rossak.
 These attacks have a limited effect, but are enough to remind the humans that the machines are still a threat.
 Touting his victory over the Titans (see below), Vorian Atreides convinces the League to attack Corrin.
-Facing robots using human shields and unable to use their main tactical weapons due to treachery by Abulurd Harkkonen, the Army of Humanity is bogged down around Corrin.
+Facing robots using human shields and unable to use their main tactical weapons due to treachery by Abulurd Harkonnen, the Army of Humanity is bogged down around Corrin.
 They are forced to use most of their atomics to destroy the robot defenders.
 There is a ground offensive by Ginaz mercenaries that finally destroys Omnius, but not before he sends out an unknown radio message into space.
 Following the Battle of Corrin, Viceroy Faykan Butler renames himself Faykan Corrino in commemoration.

 The Cult of Serena

-Having seen her parents succumb to the Machine (“demon”) Scourge, and barely surviving herself, Rayna Butler begins her personal crusade against the thinking machines.
+Having seen her parents succumb to the Machine ("demon") Scourge, and barely surviving herself, Rayna Butler begins her personal crusade against the thinking machines.
 Claiming to have had a vision of Serena Butler herself (possibly a hallucination caused by her illness), Rayna begins smashing anything resembling thinking machines, including even innocuous devices, and desperately needed medical equipment.
-A new group known as the Martyrists who worship The Three Martyrs: Serena Butler, Manion the Innocent, and Iblis Ginjo, are instantly taken up by Rayna’s mission.
+A new group known as the Martyrists who worship The Three Martyrs: Serena Butler, Manion the Innocent, and Iblis Ginjo, are instantly taken up by Rayna's mission.

 Led by Rayna, the Cult of Serena causes even more mayhem for humans.
-Despite inherent hypocrisy (such as the destruction of some technology, but the continuous use of spaceships) within the group, the cult’s legacy endures.
-The primary commandment in the Orange Catholic Bible, “thou shall not make a machine in the likeness of a human mind” is attributed directly to Rayna Butler.
+Despite inherent hypocrisy (such as the destruction of some technology, but the continuous use of spaceships) within the group, the cult's legacy endures.
+The primary commandment in the Orange Catholic Bible, "thou shall not make a machine in the likeness of a human mind" is attributed directly to Rayna Butler.
 Furthermore, the group is responsible for the strict laws banning all thinking machines under pain of death (and sometimes torture).

 Destruction of the Titans

 During the 20-year impasse the three remaining Titans, Agamemnon, Juno and Dante, are struggling to rebuild their cymek empire.
 While surveying Wallach IX, which has been devastated during the Great Purge, for possible survivors in need of aid, Primero Quentin Butler (Faykan and Abulurd Harkonnen's father) is captured by cymeks, and taken to the Titan stronghold on Hessra.
 There he is tortured and converted into a cymek himself.
 After learning about this, Vorian Atreides feigns retirement and travels to Hessra.
-Once there he regains his father Agamemnon’s trust.
-In a final coup, Vorian and Quentin successfully kill the Titans and their cymek underlings, but at the cost of Quentin’s life.
+Once there he regains his father Agamemnon's trust.
+In a final coup, Vorian and Quentin successfully kill the Titans and their cymek underlings, but at the cost of Quentin's life.